thulenorge/thulenorge.github.io/DAMN8D/Engine/v0.0.0.0/README.md

 ## Summary

-It is a first version of Engine with some own micro updates
+It is a first revision of first version of Engine with some own micro updates

 Features of this version: